Reforms meet fairness concerns in school and college admissions: Introduction

 \section{Introduction}

-In the past two decades, there has been a wave of reforms of matching systems around the world, ranging from college admissions systems in Chinese provinces, secondary public school admissions systems in multiple districts in Ghana, to public school admissions systems in multiple cities in the US and the UK.
-In this paper, we discuss the motives behind these reforms and evaluate their results.
+In the last two decades, there has been a wave of reforms of school admissions mechanisms around the world \citep{pathak2013}.
+The surprising fact is that after such reforms most matching mechanisms present the same poor properties that could have arguably justified the policy changes.
+For example, despite some evidence that vulnerability to manipulation and fairness concerns mostly drove the changes, most newly adopted matching mechanisms still suffer from these two deficiencies.

-The old matching systems were criticized because they were vulnerable to gaming and were unfair.
+Fairness is at the forefront of the concerns that led to the policy changes.
 The most vivid example is, perhaps, the 2007 major reform in England, which covers 146 local school admissions systems.
-According to the Secretary of State, Alan Johnson, the aim of the reform was to \textit{``ensure that admission authorities -- whether local authorities or schools -- operate in a fair way''} (School Admissions Code, \citeyear{code2007}).
+According to the then-Secretary of State, Alan Johnson, the reform aimed to \textit{``ensure that admission authorities -- whether local authorities or schools -- operate in a fair way''} \citep{code2007}.
 Among other things, the reform prohibited the practice of giving \textit{``priority to children according to the order of other schools named as preference by their parents,''} known as the \textit{first-preference-first principle}.
-According to this principle, a student who ranks a school higher in her list receives a higher admission priority at this school compared to the students who rank this school lower.
-Before the reform, as many as one-third of the schools in England used this principle.
+This principle requires that a student who ranks a school higher in her list receives a higher admission priority at this school compared to students who rank it lower.
+Before the reform, as many as one-third of schools in England used this principle.